bperez3237/nyc-food-map/README.md

 # nyc-food-map

 Map of street food in nyc.
-In Progress....

 App will have map of common street food corners with lists of food available and average price.
-Goal is to show a heat map of prices of street food across the city.
-Map is restricted to search within NYC.
+Log the price of your food from a selection of street foods.

 ## React DRF SimpleJWT App